CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Configure the following settings:

-- **Allow remote server management through WinRM**:  Set to `Enabled`
+- **Allow remote server management through WinRM**:
-- This policy setting allows you to manage whether the Windows Remote Management (WinRM) service automatically listens on the network for requests.
+	- **Select "Enabled"**: Manages whether the Windows Remote Management (WinRM) service automatically listens on the network for requests.
-- **Configure an asterisk  in either the IPv4 or IPv6 Filter**: If the filter is left blank, the service does not listen on any addresses.
+	- **Enter an asterisk  in either the IPv4 or IPv6 Filter**: If the filter is left blank, the service does not listen on any addresses.
 The service listens on the addresses specified by the IPv4 and IPv6 filters.
 The IPv4 filter specifies one or more ranges of IPv4 addresses, and the IPv6 filter specifies one or more ranges of IPv6addresses.
 If specified, the service enumerates the available IP addresses on the computer and uses only addresses that fall within one of the filter ranges.
 Use an asterisk ( * ) to indicate that the service listens on all available IP addresses on the computer.
 When * is used, other ranges in the filter are ignored.
-- **Allow unencrypted traffic**: Set to `Enabled`
+- **Allow unencrypted traffic**:
+	- **Select "Enabled"**
 		- **NOTE** This configuration is only required when using *WinRM over HTTP*.
 See the [Security Considerations](#security-considerations) above for more information.
 This setting is **NOT REQUIRED** when using *WinRM over HTTPS*.

 If the Assessor will authenticate to remote endpoints using a **local administrator account** (See the [Security Considerations](#security-considerations) above for more information), navigate to: